 Stage Management Faculty / Head of Stage Management

 MFA, Yale School of Drama

-Lisa Porter is a Professor of Theatre and Dance at the University of California, San Diego and was the Head of Stage Management from 2005 to 2014.
+Lisa Porter is a Professor of Theatre and Dance at the University of California, San Diego and Head of Stage Management.
 She teaches stage management, collaboration, and topics related to integrated performance management.
 Professor Porter’s academic research includes exploring the foundational principles of inspired collaboration by investigating the intersection between the performative environment and recent developments in psychology, group dynamics, and neuroscience.
 She investigates collaboration in the context of interdisciplinary and cross-cultural environments in her teaching and research.
 She has a strong interest in the relationship between disability and performance and serves as an advisor to The Old Globe and San Diego Junior Theatre’s sensory friendly performances.

 Professor Porter has recently published two articles – the first entitled “Cultivating the Individual Approach in Stage Management Education” in the book Inspired Teaching: Essays on Theatre Design and Technology Education.
 The second “Ong Keng Sen’s Lear Dreaming: Humanity and Power In Process”, written in collaboration with UC San Diego Alum Samantha Watson, and published in the journal TheatreForum.